caltechlibrary/dataset/name-as-text.md

 Namaste is a practice of creating files with specific names in a directory to indicate the purpose and usefulness of the directory's content.
-In otherwords it allows us to add metadata about the directory around the concepts of type, who, what, where, and when.
+In other words it allows us to add metadata about the directory around the concepts of type, who, what, where, and when.
 "Name as text" has shorthanded by the phrase "namaste".